 Under the Proposed Action Alternative, Refinement #1 Alternative, or Refinement #7 Alternative, construction would involve shallow excavation and grading depths of up to 6 feet for the construction of taxiway and runway pavement.
 Contaminated soil may be encountered during construction activities; however construction plans and specifications would include provisions for the handling, storage, treatment and/or testing and disposal of any contaminated materials.
-During construction, fuel, oil, and other petroleum-based products would also be used and stored; however, construction plans would include provisions for appropriate handling of these materials.
-The use of fuel, oil, and other petroleum-based products necessary for the routine operation of LAX would continue, and is not anticipated to increase as a result of implementation of the Proposed Action Alternative, Refinement #1 Alternative, or Refinement #7 Alternative because aircraft operations would not increase.
+During construction, fuel, oil, and other petroleum-based products would also be used and stored; however, construction plans would include provisions for the routine operation of LAX would continue, and is not anticipated to increase as a result of implementation of the Proposed Action Alternative, Refinement #1 Alternative, or Refinement #7 Alternative because aircraft operations would not increase.
 Implementation of BMPs would further ensure that no significant impacts would occur.

-Los Angeles World Airports and U.S. Department of Transportation, Federal Aviation Administration, Final Environmental Assessment, Runway 6L-24R and Runway 6R-24L Runway Safety Area and Associated Improvements Project, June 26, 2014.
+40 Los Angeles World Airports and U.S. Department of Transportation, Federal Aviation Administration, Final Environmental Assessment, Runway 6L-24R and Runway 6R-24L Runway Safety Area and Associated Improvements Project, June 26, 2014.